 The Austin Zen Center seeks to maintain a welcoming, respectful and supportive environment and community.
-Sexual harassment, coercion, or discrimination based on sex or sexual orientation impedes practice, harms individuals and the Zen center community and violates precepts.
+Sexual harassment, coercion, or discrimination based on sex or sexual orientation impedes practice, harms individuals and the Zen center community, and violates precepts.
 Sexual harassment violates the basic trust upon which relationships are founded.
 It undermines religious communities in which students, staff, practitioners and teachers form relationships built on interdependence and trust.

 Sexual harassment most frequently occurs when one person has real or perceived power or authority over another.
 Sexual harassment may involve a staff member, teacher, resident, board member or member of the sangha.
-It encompasses several different types of behavior including sexual advance, requests for sexual favors, and other verbal or physical conduct of a sexual nature.
-Such unwanted sexual attention constitutes “sexual harassment” when submission to such conduct (1) involves a stated or implicit threat to the victim’s employment status, membership in the Center or involvement in Center functions (e.g., attendance at sesshin or dokusan), (2) substantially interferes with the victim’s spiritual practice, (3) creates an offensive environment or (4) is intimidating or humiliating to the person.
+It encompasses several different types of behavior including sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature.
+Such unwanted sexual attention constitutes “sexual harassment” when submission to such conduct (1) involves a stated or implicit threat to the victim’s employment status, membership in the Center or involvement in Center functions (e.g., attendance at sesshin or dokusan), (2) substantially interferes with the victim’s spiritual practice, (3) creates an offensive environment, or (4) is intimidating or humiliating to the person.
 (RZC)

 Depending on the nature and severity of alleged misconduct, concerns about or allegations of sexual harassment may be handled either (1) directly by those involved (e.g., with the informal conflict policy), (2) or by using the formal conflict resolution process.

 Relationships within the Sangha and Student Teacher Relationships